Bobagi/todo/README.md

 This command builds the images and launches the web server container together with PostgreSQL.

-Once the containers are running, open `http://localhost:3000` in your browser to access the to-do list interface.
+Once the containers are running, check the container logs.
+The server prints the URL where the app is available.
+In most setups this is `http://localhost:3000`, but in environments like Codespaces or Gitpod the log will show the full forwarded URL.